-I understand the importance of the school experience to every student and my role as a teacher and model.
-Therefore, I agree to carry out the following responsibilities to the best of my ability:

-- I will provide a safe, positive and healthy learning environment for your child. - I will strive to be aware of the individual needs of your child and will work to maximize instructional time to achieve his/her educational potential. - I will provide your child with instruction to develop language skills for academic success. - I will ensure that appropriate skills and concepts are taught to maximize student performance. - I will communicate class work and homework expectations clearly. - · I will assign homework to promote, enhance, and/or reinforce concepts previously taught. - I will correct and return appropriate work in a timely manner. - I will communicate with you regarding your child's progress on an ongoing basis (i.e., mid-term reports, phone calls, report cards) - I will provide a description and explanation of the curriculum, academic assessments, and the proficiency levels students are expected to meet. - I will involve parents/quardians in the planning, review, and improvement of programs under Title I. - I will be available to discuss your child's progress by phone or by appointment.
+- I understand the importance of the school experience to every student and my role as teacher and model.
+Therefore, I agree to carry out the following responsibilities to the best of my ability: - I will provide a safe, positive and healthy learning environment for your child. - I will strive to be aware of the individual needs of your child and will work to maximize instructional time to achieve his/her educational potential. - I will provide your child with instruction to develop language skills for academic success. - I will ensure that appropriate skills and concepts are taught to maximize student performance - I will communicate class work and homework expectations clearly - I will assign homework to promote, enhance, and/or reinforce concepts previously taught - I will correct and return appropriate work in a timely manner. - I will communicate with you regarding your child's progress. - I will be available to discuss your child's progress by phone or by appointment.